shoaib-31/email-classifier/README.md

 - Authorize the application to access your Google account.
 - After logging in, you will be redirected to the /classify page.
 - On the /classify page, you can fetch and classify your emails.

+**Note**: On runnning the app, if emails are not fetched for the first time Please logout and login again.